hwborchers/ctv-optimization/README.md

     a routine which is capable of solving complex function minimization/maximization problems by combining evolutionary
     algorithms with a derivative-based (quasi-Newtonian) approach.
+-   The [Jaya](https://cran.r-project.org/package=Jaya) package provides an
+    implementation of the Jaya algorithm, a population based heuristic algorithm which repeatedly modifies a population by looking at best and worst solutions.
 -   Machine coded genetic algorithm (MCGA) provided by package [mcga](https://cran.r-project.org/package=mcga) is a tool which solves optimization problems based on byte representation of variables.